awsdocs/aws-config-developer-guide/doc_source/setting-up-aws-config-rules-with-console.md

 For example, you can choose the **cloudtrail\-enabled** rule, which evaluates whether your account has a CloudTrail trail\.
 If your account doesn't have a trail, AWS Config flags the resource type and the rule as noncompliant\.

-![\[The AWS Config rules page shows how to add rules to your account for the first time.\]](http://docs.aws.amazon.com/config/latest/developerguide/)![\[The AWS Config rules page shows how to add rules to your account for the first time.\]](http://docs.aws.amazon.com/config/latest/developerguide/)![\[The AWS Config rules page shows how to add rules to your account for the first time.\]](http://docs.aws.amazon.com/config/latest/developerguide/)

 On the **Rules** page, you can do the following:

-1. Type in the search field to filter results by rule name, description, or label\.
++ Type in the search field to filter results by rule name, description, or label\.
 For example, type **EC2** to return rules that evaluate EC2 resource types or type **periodic** to return rules that have a periodic trigger\.
 Type "new" to search for newly added rules\.
 For more information about trigger types, see [Specifying Triggers for AWS Config Rules](evaluate-config-rules.md)\.

-1. Choose **Select all** to add all rules or **Clear all** to remove all rules\.
++ Choose a rule to view its specific details\.
+You can also reorder the results alphabetically by choosing the arrow by the **Rule name** label\.

-1. Choose the arrow icon to see the next page of rules\.
++ Choose the arrow icon to see the next page of rules\.

-1. Recently added rules are marked as **New**\.
++ See recently added rules that are marked as **New**\.

-1. See the labels to identify the service that the rule evaluates and if the rule has a periodic trigger\.
++ See labels to identify the resource type that a rule evaluates and if the rule has a periodic trigger\.

 **To set up AWS Config rules**